Tradeoffs and Comparison Complexity: Experimental Evidence

-Figure \ref{fig:model_comp} reports the variance explained over problem-level choice rates of 1) the standard benchmark model, 2) the leading behavioral model, and 3) our comparison complexity model.
-To characterize the extent to which our model captures orthogonal variation in choice relative to existing models, the final column reports the variance explained of an ensemble model that combines the predictions of the leading behavioral model and our comparison complexity model.\footnote{Specifically, we report the variance explained of an observation-weighted OLS regression of choice rates against the predicted choices rates of the two models.} Appendix Tables \ref{tab:structural_mac}, \ref{tab:structural_time}, and \ref{tab:structural_risk} report full estimation results.
+Figure \ref{fig:model_comp} reports the variance explained over problem-level choice rates of the benchmark model, the leading behavioral model, and our comparison complexity model.
+We emphasize that we do not view this exercise as a horserace per se, as these behavioral models likely capture real insights about preferences.
+Instead, this exercise highlights the extent to which our model captures orthogonal variation in choice relative to existing models.
+We see this clearly in the final column, which reports the variance explained of an ensemble that combines the predictions of the leading behavioral model and our comparison complexity model.\footnote{Specifically, we report the variance explained of an observation-weighted regression of choice rates against the predicted choices rates of the two models.} Appendix Tables \ref{tab:structural_mac}, \ref{tab:structural_time}, and \ref{tab:structural_risk} report estimation results.

-In multiattribute choice, we estimate versions of our $L_1$-complexity model corresponding to the two- and three-parameter specifications of $G$ developed in Section $\ref{SEC:theory_params}$.
-Both the two- and three-parameter models ($R^2$ of 0.32 and 0.36, respectively) are comparable to the leading behavioral model of relative thinking ($R^2=0.34$).\footnote{The performance of the distortion-free logit model is due to the low variation in value differences in our multiattribute data, which by design, could only take on one of two values.} Importantly, $L_1$-complexity explains a substantial amount of variation in choices not captured by the relative thinking model.
-Combining the three-parameter $L_1$-complexity model and relative thinking results in an $R^2$ of 0.42, a 24\% increase in variance explained compared to relative thinking alone.
+In multiattribute choice, we estimate our $L_1$-complexity model using the two and three parameter specifications of $G$ developed in Section $\ref{SEC:theory_params}$.
+In terms of fit, both the two and three parameter models ($R^2$ of 0.32 and 0.36, respectively) are comparable to the leading behavioral model of relative thinking ($R^2=0.34$).
+Importantly, $L_1$-complexity explains a substantial amount of variation in choices not captured by the relative thinking model.
+The ensemble of three-parameter $L_1$-complexity and relative thinking has an $R^2$ of 0.42, a 24\% increase in variance explained compared to relative thinking alone.